determined-ai/determined/docs/model-dev-guide/apis-howto/api-core-ug.rst

    det e create distributed.yaml .

-In the Determined WebUI, visit the **Cluster** tab.
+In the Determined WebUI, navigate to the **Cluster** pane.

-You should be able to see multiple slots active in the Cluster tab corresponding to the value you set for ``slots_per_trial`` you set in ``distributed.yaml``, as well as logs appearing from multiple ranks.
+You should be able to see multiple slots active corresponding to the value you set for ``slots_per_trial`` you set in ``distributed.yaml``, as well as logs appearing from multiple ranks.

 ************
  Next Steps